stevee404/CurvesAndSplines/README.md

 # CurvesAndSplines
 Small Programm in JavaFX that can calculate and display uniform B-Splines and Bezier-Curves/Splines

+## Execution
+You only need to have Gradle installed.
+Then you should be able to either run it or distribute it and run it outside of Gradle

 ## Syntax
 - **Control Points:** x1,y1,x2,y2,...,xn,yn
 - **Knotvector**: